AlanananL7377/github-tutorial/README.md

     * `git push`
         * ***VERY IMPORTANT TO DO THESE STEPS***

-> Some of may be like, but wait dont we have to go through the procedure of setting push up?
+> Some of you may be like, but wait don't we have to go through the procedure of setting push up?
 Well no because when you forked and clone you at the same time set the location where you're going to push.

 6. Go to the owners version of the repository
 7. Click on _"New pull request"_
-    * Github is smart enough to compare thier remote repo with your remote repo
+    * Github is smart enough to compare their remote repo with your remote repo
 8. Now click on _"Create pull request"_
 9. Write a comment saying why they should make the revisions and use yours instead.
 10. Click on _"create pull request"_

 > Keep in mind what you're suggesting to change is based on the commits and what you pushed to your remote repo.
 Once you send a pull request they will get notified through their email and you just have to wait to see if they accept the changes.
-In the end its the owners decesion to change it or not.
+In the end it's the owners decision to change it or not.

-If you're the owner and want to figure out how to accept/merge the pull request, follow the steps bellow to figure it out.
+If you're the owner and want to figure out how to accept/merge the pull request, follow the steps below to figure it out.

-1. Go to your remote repository that recieved a pull request
+1. Go to your remote repository that received a pull request
-    * You can quickly access this by going to the email you got with the pull requestion and click the first link given
+    * You can quickly access this by going to the email you got with the pull request and click the first link given
 2. Click on pull request
     * Located in between _"Issues"_ and _"Actions"_
 3. Open the pull request that was sent by someone